BattletechModders/RogueTech/CustomAmmoCategories/README.txt

     "MaxheatLevel":{"Low":0.3,"High":0.5}, - lock by heat relative to maximum heat.
 If current heat level is less Low or greater High, mode using will be forbidden.
                                              NOTE!
 If two or more lock options defined check logic will be: at first checked HeatLevel(if available) if pass check OverheatLevel(if available) if pass check (MaxheatLevel is available) if all available options pass mode is allowed.
                                              NOTE!
-Heat level have sense only for meches, for vehicles and turrets check is always passed.
+Heat level have sense only for mechs, for vehicles and turrets check is always passed.
                                              NOTE!
 If all modes fail check weapon will be disabled.
   }
 	}]